apprentice7/OS-Assignment/README.md

 This is the assignment of CSCI3150 Operating System Course

 In this assignment, there are two deliverables:
-1. a simple shell which accepts command lines with multiple command line arguments, and
+1. a simple shell which accepts command lines with multiple command line arguments
-2. a simple scheduler which accepts command lines and launch processes in parallel or in a FIFO manner.
+2. 2. a simple scheduler which accepts command lines and launch processes in parallel or in a FIFO manner.